kaitcham/academic-bridge-challenge/README.md

 - [x] Add a clear and concise readme that explains all the needed steps to deploy and run tests of the project in a local environment
 - [ ] Add support for i18n (English and French)
 - [ ] Unit & component tests (just enough to showcase your testing skills)

+## What Challenged me.

+- Working with dummyjson when it doesn't update the serve (database), this makes it impossible to perform an action on a newly create todo.

 ## Contributing